DJ-MrJay/space-travelers-hub/README.md

 # Space Travelers' Hub

-> CSpace Travelers' Hub is an SPA app to view and read about the SpaceX latest rockets and missions form SpaceX API.
+> CSpace Travelers' Hub is a single page app to view and read about the SpaceX latest rockets and missions from SpaceX API.
 You can reserve rockets and join their missions.
-We built this app with React and we used Redux as a state management library. for testing we used react-testing-library with Jest.
+We built this app with React and we used Redux as a state management library.
+For testing we used react-testing-library with Jest, and Tailwind CSS for styling.

 # Screenshot